garfix/nli-go/doc/reference/anaphora.md

 - animatedness: animate, inanimate
 - number: singular, plural (entities that are known as a group)
 - a type: car, person, thing, activity
-- selectional restrictions: (the things they can do, "birds fly", "cars brake down")
+- selectional restrictions: (the things they can do, "birds fly", "cars break down")
 - a domain: in the discourse, in a conceptual structure, in the world

 ## References